-Required Criteria OCDE - ACCESS Criteria (EC Section 313[f]) English Language Proficiency Assessment ELPAC Overall Performance Level 4 Due to COVID-19 school closures we will be using the 2018 - 2019 school year's test results (prior to December 15, 2020) when 2019 -2020 test results are unavailable.
-Teacher Evaluation Student is performing similarly to same-age, English-only peers Parental Opinion and Consultation Parents will be part of the process and consultation Comparison of Performance in Basic Skills Grades 3-8 and 11: "standard nearly met" on CAASPP ELA OR iReady Reading score at Met/Basic/Yellow level or higher Writing: Student writing submission is 3 or above on "Paragraph Writing Rubric".
+Required Criteria (EC Section 313[f]) OCDE - ACCESS Criteria English Language Proficiency Assessment ELPAC Overall Performance Level 4 Due to COVID-19 school closures we will be using the 2018 - 2019 school year's test results when 2019 -2020 test results are unavailable.
+Teacher Evaluation Student is performing similarly to same-age, English-only peers Parental Opinion and Consultation Parents will be part of the process and consultation Comparison of Performance in Basic Skills Reading Grades 3-8 and 11: "standard nearly met" on CAASPP ELA OR iReady Reading score at Met/Basic/Yellow level or higher Writing: Student writing submission is 3 or above on "Paragraph Writing Rubric".
 Teachers may use discretion when applying rubric to grades K-1.